How to Write a Business Proposal in 2023 (the A-Z Guide)

 This part varies depending on what you’re selling.
 If it’s a website, this could be a list of pages and features.
-If you’re selling a marketing campaign, then this could be the strategy or the talent and credentials of your team.
+If you’re writing a social media marketing proposal, then this could be the strategy or the talent and credentials of your team.
 It’ll vary.

 The reason it’s important is that if the deal goes bad, you both have this section to refer back to.
-It keeps you more accountable and the client knows what to hope for.
+Your business proposal outlines accountability and what the client should hope for.
 Moreover, it also serves as a good exercise for you when writing a good business proposal as this is all the information you’re going to gather in any discovery phase of the deal.

 It’s important here to keep this in plain English.
-Stay far away from jargon as it will only confuse the client.
+Stay far away from jargon as it will only confuse the potential client.
 The less the reader understands, the less they trust you.

-It doesn’t matter if it’s a wide bracket like 2-4 weeks – you have to give the client some clue about when you will finish the work.
+It doesn’t matter if it’s a wide bracket like 2-4 weeks – you have to give the client some clue about your project timeline.
 Otherwise, it’s a massive unknown.

-It can be really useful to find out if they have a special event, or reason for a timescale to be important to them.
+It can be really useful to find out if they have a special event, or reason for a project timeline to be important to them.
 If there is, tie that in.
-You can even tie that into scarcity to give them an incentive to sign the proposal off by a certain date.
+You can even tie that into scarcity to give them the incentive to sign the proposal off by a certain date.

 Be as specific as possible, but also use this section to your advantage.
 More time to deliver means two things: